Duc-Tran-98/ECE458_Project/README.md

 If you don't have that file, mysql will not be able to run and the backend won't be able to connect to the DB!

+The .env file also configures the admin's credentials, so it is crucial that you have it!

 To start the development containers, run the following command in the root directory (the one where docker-compose.yml lives): docker-compose up -d --build

 That will build the docker images from the Dockerfiles, then setup and run all your containers.
-You will want to run this command once to get started, and may want to re-run it in the event that you add new packages to the front end.
+You will want to run this command once to get started, and may want to re-run it in the event that you add new packages via npm install.
 See Making Changes for more.

-The -d flag means to return to the terminal after the containers are up and running, and the --build flag specifies that docker should build the images needed to run the containers (an image is all your code and code dependencies wrapped up in one thing that docker can run).
+The -d flag means to return to the terminal after the containers are up and running, and the --build flag specifies that docker should build the images needed to run the containers (an image is your code and your dependencies wrapped up in one thing that docker can run).

 Your dev containers are equipped with hot-reloading, so making any changes to your code on your machine will automatically be copied and re-deployed to the containers.
+However, we have had reports of various bugs in this department.
+See Common Errors for more.

-The frontend is on port 3000 of localhost
-The backend is on port 4000 of localhost
-The phpmyadmin is on port 8081 of localhost
+The development frontend is on port 3000 of localhost The development backend is on port 4000 of localhost The phpmyadmin is on port 8081 of localhost
-The mysql server is on port 3306 of localhost
+The development mysql server is on port 3306 of localhost

-You can change these ports in the docker-compose.yml file.
+You can change these ports in the docker-compose.yml file, but if you do make sure to also change the corresponding Dockerfiles to use the same ports.

 # PHP ADMIN